hpaul360/natnet_bridge_ros2/README.md

 Edit the parameters in the `config/mocap_ros2_params.yaml` file to customize IP, port, and other settings as needed.

-## License

-This software is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author
 - [Hannibal Paul](https://github.com/hpaul360)

 ## Acknowledgments

 The package is based on the NatNet SDK sample provided by OptiTrack.
+This project is based on work derived from the NatNet SDK by OptiTrack.
+Redistribution or reuse of this code may be restricted.
+Please contact the original copyright holder.

 ## Issues and Contributions